Get Our FREE Guide to Landing a Remote Job You Love

 Here’s a fun fact: Skillcrush (as in us, the team, right here) is a fully remote company comprised of dozens of remote workers.
 Every day, we log onto various platforms—Google Hangouts, Jira, Slack—and we get down to it.

 Work days for us don’t look that different from a conventional company, honestly, with the exception maybe of the way we run our projects.
-There are team meetings, water cooler-esque chatter in various Slack channels, lunch breaks.
+Despite the fact that we’re working remotely, there are still team meetings, water cooler-esque chatter in various Slack channels, lunch breaks.
 We just do it from far-flung places like Los Angeles, Prague, Florida, and Finland.

 What Is Remote Work?